UBC Information

 Tuition, Scholarships, Bursaries

-Your tuition information is found in your SSC.
+For information related to your financial activity at UBC, you can view the relevant Workday tutorial.
 Several online payment options are available.
 For information about how tuition is calculated, please visit Undergraduate Tuition Fees.

 Please contact your Enrolment Services Advisor for information about tuition, payments, scholarships, bursaries, or other financial inquiries.